Back to index of sports pages by Donald Sauter.

 1. Check the address bar of your browser to make sure you are at www.donaldsauter.com/jokari.htm (with or without the "www"), which is the active and up-to-date version of this page.
 If not, go there now.

-2. Send me an email at firstname.lastname@example.org including the CATALOG NUMBER(S) of the desired Jokari part(s); the TOTAL PRICE of the part or package deal; and your MAILING ADDRESS (optional, if your address on file with PayPal is up-to-date.)
+2. Send me an email at firstname.lastname@example.org including the CATALOG NUMBER(S) of the desired Jokari part(s); the TOTAL PRICE of the part or package deal; and your MAILING ADDRESS.
+(Sometimes Paypal will tell me this, sometimes not.)

 3. Wait for a CONFIRMATION EMAIL indicating everything is in order.
 This is mainly for your benefit; I know I'm still in business, but you can't be sure this page is alive and well.

-If you don't want to fool with PayPal, I can tell you how to send payment in the mail, no problem.
+If you don't use PayPal, no problem!
+I will tell you how to send payment in the mail.

 That's it.
 Sit back and wait a few days for delivery.